Dynamically grant permissions to Entra ID Security Groups based on environment with TokenMappings

 Verifying Mappings

-- Check application logs for errors (e.g., invalid token formats, missing Azure tables).
+- Check application logs for errors (e.g., invalid token formats, provider initialisation failures).

 - Verify permissions in the application UI to ensure tokens resolve correctly.